right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 1. Embracing with elongated eye contact and silence
 2. Gentle hair pulling (back of the head)
 3. Keeping your arm around her while talking to other people (break it off first)
 4. A three-second shoulder massage.
-Tell her you're the best at them and stop after three seconds.
+Tell her you're the best at them and stop after three seconds.5.
+Kissing.

----

-# THE PASSPORT

-5. Kissing.
 (Refer to the quick kiss guide.)

 ## O-PENNESS

 This is a personality demonstration phase that allows you to grind a lot of your personality into her by way of stories and memories.

 Demonstrating personality is crucial to the process.
 In this step, you will have an ACTUAL conversation.
 No woman wants a status robot.
 She needs a human being who LISTENS.
 Throughout the entire process of attraction, you will feel an irresistible urge to ask standard loser questions like, "What do you do?"
 "Where are you from?" etc. Don't do it.
 Act silly, play games, ask funny questions, or anything other than asking the standard questions.
 These are the questions she's heard from EVERY guy who has ever tried to sleep with her.
 When she hears them, it triggers a shocking automatic reaction in her mind.
 Just the words alone will remind her of all the losers who have approached her.
 Let me assure you that you WILL do this a few times out of a need to fill up a silence in conversation or lack of interesting topics.
-It's okay when you are in the beginning

----

-# CHASE HUGHES

-phase of learning, but it will naturally eliminate itself from your game as you develop the ability to run more solid and interesting conversation.
+It's okay when you are in the beginningphase of learning, but it will naturally eliminate itself from your game as you develop the ability to run more solid and interesting conversation.

 Also happening in this phase will be a stronger and more suggestive body language and touching.
 Hold her hand, look into her eyes for a few seconds without words, hold her close to you, but ALWAYS be the one to break contact first and say, "Whoa...this is scary.
 We totally need to slow this down.
 I'm enjoying this way too much.
 Ha-ha."